13 WAYS TO MAKE YOUR ONLINE EXPERIENCES MORE ENGAGING AND INTERACTIVE

 It is harder to read the room and pick up on non-verbal clues in an online session, but with practice you will be able to spot any signs before it leads to disengagement.

 Make sure you do a regular scan of faces on your screen to check for furrowed brows or blank stares or for people tuning out (this is one of the reasons why it’s great to have a ‘camera-on where possible’ policy).

 Check in with your participants regularly – you can get them to give you an actual thumbs-up if they are ready to start or use an icon (Zoom has a ‘thumbs up’ ‘hand clap’ and ‘raise hand’ feature which are all useful).

 I also ask check-in questions throughout the session and gather feedback and reflections via the Chat.
 A quick Zoom poll is another more formal way to anonymously find out how everyone is doing too.

 So, that’s it.
 13 quick-fire tips on how to make your online sessions more interactive and engaging.

 If you’ve enjoyed reading this and would like to work on your skills more comprehensively, I have a recorded masterclass for you called ‘Zoom Confidence for Educators.

 This class is definitely for you if you want to get over your tech fears, learn how to create and lead engaging and interactive sessions (of any kind) and want to learn how to let your personality shine through online (and perhaps feel less camera-shy).

-This online recorded class will have you facilitating interactive & engaging online art discussions like a pro in just 90 minutes.
-It is available as a self-paced class in The Thinking Museum Self-Paced Programme.
+This online recorded class will have you facilitating interactive & engaging online art discussions like a pro in less than 60 minutes.
+It is available via the link below.